 - Maintaining two historically and architecturally significant buildings: the Glos Mansion and the Churchville Schoolhouse.

 The Glos MansionThe Elmhurst History Museum is located in a historically sginificant Elmhurst landmark known as the Glos Mansion that was built in 1893 for the first president, Henry Glos and his wife Lucy.
 To find out more about the history of the Glos Family and the Mansion, visit our History Highlights section.

 In addition to the Elmhurst History Museum, the Museum staff also manages the historic Churchville Schoolhouse, a restored circa 1850 one-room schoolhouse located just north of Grand Avenue on Church Road in Bensenville.
 The Churchville Schoolhouse is listed in the National Register of Historic Places, and was reopened for public use in 2010 after an extensive restoration process.
 An authentic living history experience for school-age children, led by an old-fashioned school marm from the early 1900s, is now available by reservation.
 Group tours are available and occasional public programs and events for both families and adults are planned for the Churchville Schoolhouse.

 Elmhurst Heritage Foundation

 Both the Elmhurst History Museum and the Churchville Schoolhouse are supported by the Elmhurst Heritage Foundation, a 501(c)3 non-profit.
-This citizen-led board stimulates broad-based support for local history, the Elmhurst History Museum, and the Churchville Schoolhouse through advocacy, education, and fundraising.
+The mission of this citizen-led board is to stimulate broad-based support for local history, the Elmhurst History Museum, and the Churchville Schoolhouse through advocacy, education, and fundraising.
 Through strategic planning, donor development, outreach, and essential fundraising, the Elmhurst Heritage Foundation offers guidance and support to keep history alive for future generations.
 Memberships are available at www.elmhurstheritagefoundation.org or by calling 630-833-1457